ali-raheem/game_of_life/README.md

 On the cheapest arduino clone board I can find labelled only "nano" here is the Arduino IDE output for the Gosper Gun demo on a 32x40 board with wrapping topology, as seen above.

+An easy optimization is to shorten/remove some of the casts for shifting.

 ### 32x40

 Big enough for a Gosper Gun.